Log In

 MENTAL TRAINING

-To develop the mental training program, the mental performance consultant acts as a detective reviewing the data collected from the interview, psychophysiological profile, and some paper and pen questionnaires.
-Then, the mental performance trainer (mental coach) comes with a case formulation, which is a theory that explains the decrease in performance or a plan to improve performance.
+To develop the mental training program, the mental performance consultant acts as a detective reviewing the data collected from the interview, psychophysiological profile, and questionnaires.
+Then, the mental performance trainer (mental coach) comes up with a "case formulation", which is a theory that explains the decrease in performance or a plan to improve performance.
 This theory is shared with the client/athlete who can approve or disapprove and help the professional to revise it.
 The next step is the intervention, which is the skill to be learned, but the athlete’s preferences are also important to choose the mental skill that will bring the desired result.
-Sometimes the client is the sports coach, and both (coach and mental performance trainer) will investigate what is affecting the team's performance and come up with a plan to improve the athletes’ performance.
+Sometimes the client is the sports coach, and both (the coach and mental performance trainer) will investigate what is affecting the team's performance and come up with a plan to improve the athletes’ performance.
 The intervention can also include Biofeedback training.

 Biofeedback training can improve athletic performance by